sparkins01/ARCD/1. Data Generator/README.md

 A full description of the parameters is available in Paper 2 in the 'Research Papers' folder.

-In the Debug\netcoreapp3.1 folder, there is the EvtGenScript.BAT which will generate all the datafiles used for benchmarking purposes in Pape 2.
+In the Debug\netcoreapp3.1 folder, there is the EvtGenScript.BAT which will generate all the datafiles used for benchmarking purposes in Paper 2.